|Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau|

 Your evaluation should be concise, with just one to a few sentences per question.
 Also, below each paper on the reading list is a question specific to the paper topic.
 Please conclude your evaluation by answering this question.
 Email your evaluations to me.

 We will have a few written homeworks.
 The homeworks serve as good practice for thinking about papers and answering questions found on the final.
+Please turn in hardcopy of your homework at the start of class.

 The course project will measure various aspects of system performance.